Sharp Hybrid Confidence Bands for Partially Identified Treatment Effects under Tail Uncertainty with an Application to Workforce Gender Diversity and Firm Performance: Inference

-If substantive knowledge implies that the latent outcomes are truncated on one or both tails—for instance, Tobin’s $Q$ is bounded below by $0$—the extreme-value inputs in Manski’s bounds can be replaced by the true population limits.
+If substantive knowledge implies that the latent outcomes are truncated on one or both tails, the extreme-value inputs in Manski’s bounds can be replaced by the true population limits.
 Let $\lambda$ (lower) and $\Lambda$ (upper) denote any such known bounds.
-When both limits are known one sets $a=\lambda$ and $b=\Lambda$ in the plug-in formulas; the resulting $100(1-\alpha)\%$ simultaneous band coincides with Proposition \ref{prop:1} and requires no DKW padding.
-When only one tail is known—say $Y\geq \lambda$, but the upper support is unknown—we fix the lower extreme at $\lambda$ while retaining the sample maximum, the DKW envelope on the upper side.
+When both limits are known one sets $L^{(k)}=\lambda$ and $U^{(k)}=\Lambda$ in the plug-in formulas; the resulting $100(1-\alpha)\%$ simultaneous band coincides with Proposition \ref{prop:1} and requires no DKW calibration.
+When only one tail is known, say $Y\ge \lambda$, but the upper support is unknown, we fix the lower extreme at $\lambda$ while retaining the DKW-calibrated endpoint on the upper side.
 The next Corollary shows that this hybrid construction preserves the nominal family-wise coverage probability even when the first significant threshold is data-selected.